kugaevsky/jquery-phoenix/README.md

 Lost connections, crashed browsers, broken validations – all these shit loose forms data you've filled in with love and care.

 **[Phoenix](https://github.com/kugaevsky/jquery-phoenix/)** keeps bad things away from your forms.
-It saves form fields values to localStorage using HTML5 Web Storage API.
+It saves form fields values to your browser Local Storage using HTML5 Web Storage API.

 Enough words!
 Take a look at